ucgis/GeoConnect/about.markdown

 nav_order: 4
 ---

-# About the UC GIS Consultation Tool
+# About the GeoNavigator

-## What is This Tool?
+## What is the GeoNavigator?

-The University of California (UC) GIS Consultation Tool is an interactive decision tree that mirrors the consultation process UC GIS librarians use when working with researchers.
+A choose-your-own adventure for creating maps and working with GIS data.
+This guided walk-through will support you with finding, cleaning, and visualizing data to create maps, as well as selecting the best platform.

+Created by librarians and GIS staff across multiple University of California (UC) campuses to centralize support for beginning and intermediate mappers with geospatial research and map creation.
 Instead of navigating a traditional website structure, users follow a branching path of questions and resources tailored to their specific needs.

 ## GeoConnect